JEFFREY JACKSON: Start the month off with chocolate

 Even this year — Leap Year — with an extra day tacked on to the end of the month, it’s still the shortest month of the year, but a year that offers us so much to celebrate.
 There’s Groundhog Day — a day that gives us hope about the end of winter — and Valentine’s Day — a day that makes us dream about romance.
 There’s even President’s Day — a day to wax nostalgic about such historic figures as Millard Fillmore and Rutherford B. Hayes.

-But on this, the first day of February, my thoughts turned to two little known February “holidays” that I’m hoping to celebrate.
-Feb.
-1 has been designated both National Eat Ice Cream for Breakfast Day and National Dark Chocolate Day.
+But on this, the end of first week of February, my thoughts turned to two little known February “holidays” that I’m hoping to celebrate.
+Last Saturday, Feb.
+1, was designated both National Eat Ice Cream for Breakfast Day and National Dark Chocolate Day.

 Life is good.